Real Estate

 Legal Services, Redesigned.

-The tools are used within controlled, matter-specific workspaces with separated access and audit trails.
-AI outputs are reviewed before they become advice, and each implementation is designed around the client's confidentiality, governance and data-security requirements.
+The tools are used only with the client's express consent and within controlled, matter-specific workspaces with separated access and audit trails.
+Each implementation is designed around the client's confidentiality, governance and data-security requirements.
+Legal advice remains the product of professional judgment, supported by better information management, clearer workflows and more disciplined matter control.

 For Legal Matter Management